C. G. Tripp Enterprises

 “Embracify 2026”

-Published by Sad Girls Literary Blog September 2022.
 A short story about the perfect vaccine in the future and its unexpected, world changing side effect.
+Published online by Sad Girls Literary Blog September 2022.

 Excerpt: “Eerie, though, how unobtrusively everything changed.
 Everyday sounds changed first.
 People did not honk in traffic.
 Heavy metal rock was eschewed in favor of the soul soothing symphonies and concertos of the Old Masters, the mellow sounds of soft jazz…”